 Second, when an economy is “at rest” and there is high unemployment, there must be a spending gap given that mass unemployment is the result of deficient demand (in relation to the spending required to provide enough jobs overall).
 Please read my blog – What causes mass unemployment? – for more discussion on this point.

-Third, this doesn’t mean that a budget deficit is always required.
-We need one more condition to establish that case for on-going budget deficits.
+Third, this doesn’t mean that a fiscal deficit is always required.
+We need one more condition to establish that case for on-going fiscal deficits.
 If the non-government decisions taken together (so consumption and saving decisions by households, investment decisions by production firms and the external sector) indicate a desire to “net save” which might be written as

-In this case, a budget deficit “finances” the desire by the non-government sector to save by maintaining sufficient demand to produce a level of income which will generate that level of net saving.
+In this case, a fiscal deficit “finances” the desire by the non-government sector to save by maintaining sufficient demand to produce a level of income which will generate that level of net saving.

 Functional finance is very clear – responsible fiscal policy requires two conditions be fulfilled:

-1. The discretionary budget position (deficit or surplus) must fill the gap between the savings minus investment minus the gap between exports minus imports.
+1. The discretionary fiscal position (deficit or surplus) must fill the gap between the savings minus investment minus the gap between exports minus imports.

 In notation this is given as